material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 This pattern is important because:

-- It allows expensive work to execute in separate threads, processes, or workers.
+- Expensive execution can occur in separate threads, processes, or workers.
 - execution is code.
 Definitions are more easily represented with rich user interfaces.
 Definitions can be sent from one device to another.

 ### A definition of motion